 Of course it’s possible that Secretary Kerry is misinformed, or lying.
-But it’s also possible that our media are fixated on apocalyptic narratives where a U.S. punitive strike sparks World War III.
+But it’s also possible that our media are fixated on apocalyptic narratives where U.S. punitive strike sparks World War III.
 In fact both Charles Krauthammer and Fred Kaplan have invoked Barbara Tuchman’s World War I classic The Guns of August.

 “Limited, proportional attacks”